c2lang/c2compiler/docs/docs/language/modules.md

 without clashing, because the module prefix (or the enclosing module, for `open`) always disambiguates which one is meant.

-When `local` or an import list makes a symbol reachable unprefixed, this uniqueness guarantee only holds per module — so an unprefixed reference is accepted only if exactly one visible import list, `local` import, or the current module contributes that name; see [Local imports](#local-imports) for what happens when more than one does.
+When an import list makes a symbol reachable unprefixed, this uniqueness guarantee only holds per module — so an unprefixed reference is accepted only if exactly one visible import list, `local` import, or the current module contributes that name.